Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 South Australia’s first port was declared as Port Adelaide in 1837.
 The industrial district is home to the South Australian Maritime Museum, South Australian Aviation Museum and National Railway Museum.

-Later this afternoon we will be special guests for a private function at the historic clipper the City of Adelaide and we will also offer guests a hosted visit of the South Australia Museum with the facility curatorial team.
-We will then enjoy a wine & cheese tasting back onboard at pre-dinner drinks.
+Later this afternoon we will be special guests for a private tour at the historic clipper the City of Adelaide and we will also offer guests a hosted visit of the South Australia Museum with the facility curatorial team.
+We will then enjoy a wine & cheese tasting back on board Coral Adventurer at pre-dinner drinks.

 Over a third of this 155 km long Island is protected nature reserves, home to diverse terrain including soaring cliffs, dense bushland, towering sand dunes, wetlands and white beaches.